Ho-Luc/busMall/user-stories.md

 ---
 * As a user, I want to use an app that quickly and clearly gives me the images and instructions to vote
 * As a user, I enjoy apps that have an attractive design.
+* As a user, I want to have the option to view results.